cloudflare/cf-terraforming/README.md

 * API Token - gives access only to resources and permissions specified for that token (recommended)
 * API key - gives access to everything your user profile has access to

-Both can be retrieved on [profile page](https://dash.cloudflare.com/profile/api-tokens).
+Both can be retrieved on the [user profile page](https://dash.cloudflare.com/profile/api-tokens).

 **A note on storing your credentials securely:** We recommend that you store your Cloudflare credentials (API key, email, token) as environment variables as